 The human rights and democratic governance agenda is set for the next cycle.
 As before, change will come from four sources:

 - Governments will not automatically design or implement human rights or democratic governance agendas.
 These need to be triggered by systemic and sustained demands.
-So, civil society and communities are a key essential source of change.
+So, civil society and communities are key essential sources of change.
 Human rights and democratic governance will strengthen and expand when civil society groups stand against polarization and divisive discourse coming from politicians, political parties, and the media, and when entrenched economic and political interests that promote and sustain inequality are called out.
-New social movements are needed to be in the vanguard and that are committed to democratic principles, promoting informed discussions, building civic education and training, raising public awareness of human rights violations and pressing for changes in law and policy, as well as international action.
-Using technological tools present great opportunities for networking and for building alliances, as well as for fighting back disinformation.
+New social movements are needed to be in the vanguard and committed to democratic principles, promoting informed discussions, building civic education and training, raising public awareness of human rights violations, and pressing for changes in law and policy, as well as international action.
+Using technological tools present great opportunities for networking and for building alliances, as well as for fighting back against disinformation.

-We are at the start of a new cycle with hope, opportunity, but also other challenges.
+We are at the start of a new cycle with hope, and opportunity, but also other challenges.
 How we contribute today will shape the next generations.
 Our power as individuals has never been stronger, and we need to contribute to the other sources of change mentioned above.
 Our contribution will be minimal if we do not engage as a collective, and demand from governments, and the international arena.
 If there is one thing the last 3,000 years of struggle have shown us is that there are humans who devalue human rights, and there will always be.
 But there is also a bunch of great human beings, many of whom have sacrificed their lives to let future generations enjoy rights, democracy, and dignity.
 This should give us all hope for today.
-Most importantly we need to believe that in 200 years from now, when other humans are looking back at this moment in human history, they will also appreciate our efforts, as we also did appreciate the efforts of those who did the same 200 years ago.
+Most importantly we need to believe that in 200 years from now when other humans are looking back at this moment in human history, they will also appreciate our efforts, as we also did appreciate the efforts of those who did the same 200 years ago.
 Change is gradual and incremental, but it comes.

 *Source of the photo: Pexels, 2022